 Who Are You Buying For?

-One crucial thing that you need to keep in mind when you’re searching for the perfect gift is this: who are you buying for?
+One crucial thing to keep in mind is who are you buying for?
 Obviously, they are a motorcyclist, but are they male or female?
 Should you be shopping for motorcycle gifts for him or motorcycle gifts for her?
 For most of the suggestions in our gift guide, gender doesn’t matter, but if you’re buying clothing then you might want to take that into account.

-A motorcycle helmet must fit perfectly for it to be effective, and the same is true with other protective garments.
-That’s why it’s good to look for apparel and riding gear that doesn’t need perfect sizing to work properly.
-Like rain gear, or a simple t-shirt.
-Rain gear needs to be sized thoughtfully though; it must be large enough to fit over the top of a rider’s regular riding gear, but not too big that it acts like a sail!
+A motorcycle helmet must fit perfectly for it to be effective, and the same is true with other protective motorcycle garments.
+That’s why it’s good to look for apparel and riding gear that doesn’t need perfect sizing to work properly, like loose-fitting rain gear or a simple t-shirt.
+Rain gear needs to be sized thoughtfully though; it must be large enough to fit over the top of a rider’s regular riding gear, but not too big that it acts as a sail!

 In the world of motorcycle accessories and apparel, things can get real expensive real fast, but “expensive” doesn’t always mean “the best.”
-We recommend that you keep your budget in mind and do a bit of research before paying for anything.
-You don’t want to pay over the odd for something, especially when a cheaper equivalent can do the job does as well.
+We recommend that you keep your budget in mind and do a bit of research before making a final purchase.
+You don’t want to pay over the top for something, especially when a cheaper equivalent may do the job just as well.

 Frequently Asked Questions

-Q: Do gift cards make good motorcycle gifts?
+Do gift cards make good motorcycle gifts?

-Q: What’s a good motorcycle-themed baby shower gift?
+What’s a good motorcycle-themed baby shower gift?